+CPUC Staff stated: “Notwithstanding the comments on Proposal 3-1 above (where it is not believed this classification and resulting complexity of process is needed), CPUC Staff supports the concept that both pre-qualification and a case-by-case determination of repair eligible/repair indefinitely classification can be utilized.
+However, CPUC Staff does not understand how a case-by-case classification can work without causing project delays in every project for which the classification is proposed; the delay would be required to enable review and approval by the PA and CPUC Staff.
+Without such an approval process, CPUC Staff does not believe the classification results would be reliable and properly supported.”

 Does the intended repair-eligible category allow broken equipment?

 Resolution E-4818 states in its “simplifying principles” noted above that “replacement of equipment that is broken, poorly performing or not able to meet its load requirement must apply a normal replacement baseline.”
 This statement caused confusion among stakeholders who interpreted the adoption of the repair-eligible measure type as an endorsement of the potential for broken but repair-eligible equipment to qualify as accelerated replacement.